 During the break, breathe deeply, focus on a fond memory.
 If you start to ruminate, read something to occupy your mind.
 Do whatever you know calms you down and sharpens your focus.
 But make sure to keep your word by returning to the conversation in the time frame you promised.

 Self-soothing is a skill.
 The problem with being defensive is that it pulls you away from your partner and into your defensive structure.
-Eventually, you’ll be able to recognize that you are triggered and becoming defensive, and ask your partner for what you need in that moment.
+Eventually, you’ll be able to recognize that you are triggered and becoming defensive, and ask your partner for what you need at that moment.
 Then you will begin to handle your ongoing defensiveness in a very matter-of-fact way.
 It’s essential to understand defensiveness as an innate human tendency.
 All humans are wired to defend themselves.
 Defensiveness is more to be recognized and managed than overcome.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. in Boston, Massachusetts, three seasons in Cummington (at the foothills of the Berkshires...) and in Miami during joint retreats with his wife, Dr. Kathy McMahon.
 He uses EFT, Gottman Method, Solution-focused and the Developmental Model in his approaches.